Payday loans - reasons to complain about your lender

 - the lender didn't set out clearly how continuous payment authority (CPA) works and your right to cancel it.
 CPA is where you agree to pay the loan by making a series of deductions from your credit or debit card

 - the lender didn’t tell you in advance that they were going to take money from your account using the CPA

-- the lender didn’t include a risk warning about late repayment in its online advert, or in an advert that was sent to you by email or text message.
-From 1 July, all payday loan adverts must include the warning.
+- the lender didn’t include a risk warning about late repayment in its online advert, or in an advert sent to you by email or text message.
+All payday loan adverts must include the warning